 Are you beginning to see the importance of putting your business on Facebook?
-Consumers are seeking out your company like never before in history.
+Consumers are seeking out your company like no way in history.

 One of the greatest advantages about being on Facebook is getting immediate real-time feedback.
 Which products do your customers like the most?
 What is preventing them from purchasing more?
 What are a few ways that your products can be improved?
 These are all questions that can be answered in real time from real consumers.
 American Eagle added the “like” button next to every product on its site and found Facebook-referred visitors spent an average of 57% more money then non-Facebook-referred visitors.